OXID-eSales/oxideshop-user-documentation/setup/products/extended-tab.rst

    The prices of a product can be changed at a set time.
 You can set the date and time when the defined default prices should be updated.

 :guilabel:`Update price at defined time` - :guilabel:`Base price (€)` ... :guilabel:`A` ... :guilabel:`B` ... :guilabel:`C` ... |br|
    Enter the unit ("base") prices that should replace the previously set prices.
 If a price is set at \"0\", it won’t be updated.

-:guilabel:`Update price on defined time` - :guilabel:`Start time`
+:guilabel:`Update price at defined time` - :guilabel:`Start time`
    Set the time for the price update.

 .. seealso:: :doc:`Categories <../categories/categories>` | :doc:`Assigning products to categories <../products-and-categories/assigning-products-to-categories>` | :doc:`Product’s main category <../products-and-categories/main-category-of-a-product>` | :doc:`Price per unit (unit price) <../products-and-categories/price-per-unit-base-price>` | :doc:`Add-on product <../../operation/discounts/product-as-add-on>`